Photo by Drone Caraibes/Shutterstock

 The island of Martinique is one of the Caribbean’s finest escapes.
-Mont Pelée stands volcanic sentinel over a rocky landscape marked by spectacular beaches, secluded bays, and dense rain forest.
-Martinique’s busy capital, Fort-de-France, provides a lively and modern cosmopolitan core and packs treme…ndous historical caché into a small area.
-The north of the island is known for lush mountainous terrain, while the south contains some of the Caribbean’s best beaches and bays.
+Here, Mount Pelée stands sentinel over a rocky landscape marked by spectacular beaches, secluded bays, and dense rain forest.
+At the same time, Martinique’s busy capital, Fort-de-France, provides a lively and modern cosmopolitan core… and packs tremendous historical cachet into a small area.
+The north of the island features lush mountainous terrain, while the south contains some of the Caribbean’s best beaches and bays.

 What to know before you go to Martinique

-A tropical Caribbean climate makes Martinique a great year-round getaway destination.
-However, crowds tend to swell during the dry season, from December until May.
+Martinique’s tropical climate makes the island a great year-round getaway, although it can get crowded during the dry season from December to May.
 The rainy season lasts from June until November (peaking in September), with heavy—albeit brief—rain showers most days.
-August is often overshadowed by the threat of hurricanes, and prices fall accordingly.
-Note that the French flock to Martinique in droves during their holidays, which drives hotel prices up.
+August is often overshadowed by the threat of hurricanes, but prices fall accordingly.
+Note that the French flock to Martinique in droves during their summer holidays, which drives up hotel rates.

-Fort-de-France is a safe city that can still surprise.
-The capital features plentiful modern attractions—restaurants, galleries, cafes, and shops—alongside a rich cultural milieu of museums, churches, and historical sites.
-Visit the Musée Departemental d'Archeologie et de Prehistoire de la Martinique for a glimpse into the nation’s turbulent and complex history.
+- Fort-de-France is a safe city that can still surprise.
+The capital features plentiful modern attractions—restaurants, galleries, cafés, and shops—alongside a rich cultural milieu of museums, churches, and historical sites.
+If you’re visiting Martinique in February, be sure to attend some of the Carnival celebrations, which include lively parties and colorful parades on the weekends.

 read before you go